pantos-io/validatornode/README.md

 You can run a local setup with docker by doing the following steps:

+- Enable swarm mode with `docker swarm init`.
+This is required because we're using the `overlay` network driver.
 - The variables `DB_URL`, `CELERY_BACKEND` and `CELERY_BROKER` are already defined in the `docker-compose.yml`
 - Modify the `.env` file to match your current setup
 - Ensure you have a `keystore` file located in the same directory